-Using this URL, you are forever able to access a particular deployment.
+You can use this URL to access a particular deployment forever.
 It will never cease to exist and can therefore be used as part of a revision history.

-- If your project is connected to a Git provider, the URL is returned by the Vercel bot as part of a Git comment inside the Git commit if the deployment is successful
+- When using Git, you have two options to access deployment URLs.
+Firstly, you can access the generated URL for a specific deployment within your pull request.
+Alternatively, you can view a URL that displays the latest build.
+This URL is returned by the Vercel bot as part of a Git comment inside the Git commit, but only if the deployment is successful.

 - Under the Project's Overview and Deployments tabs as shown below

 Generated URLs are comprised of several different pieces of data associated with the underlying deployment.